mercurius-js/mercurius-typescript/README.md

 This project uses [pnpm workspaces](https://pnpm.js.org/en/workspaces)

-But the examples are just basic Node.js packages, but for development and to test them yourself you will need to [install it](https://pnpm.js.org/en/installation) and then simply write
+But the examples are just basic Node.js packages, but for development and to test them yourself you will need to [install it](https://pnpm.js.org/en/installation) and then simply execute

 ```bash
 pnpm i